Sleep Walk

 and remained in the Top 40 until November 9.
 "Sleep Walk" also reached number 4 on the R&B chart.
-It was the last instrumental to hit number 1 in the 1950s and earned a gold record for Santo and Johnny.
+It was the last instrumental to hit number 1 in the 1950s and earned a gold record for Santo & Johnny.
 In Canada, the song reached number 3 in the CHUM Charts.
-In the UK it peaked at number 22 on the charts.
+In the UK, it peaked at number 22 on the charts.

 Background and recording

 As children, both Santo and Johnny Farina were encouraged by their father, Tony, to learn the steel guitar and write their own music.
 This music would be recorded on a Webcor tape recorder their father had bought for them.
 Unable to fall asleep one night after a gig, the Farina brothers decided to write some music, using the tape recorder to first record the harmonies to what would become "Sleep Walk".
 After adding and finalizing the steel guitar melody, Johnny Farina believed they had a hit song, so he spent a year and a half talking with various music publishers about the possibility of professionally recording "Sleep Walk".

 The "Sleep Walk" demo made a positive impression on Ed Burton of Trinity Music.
 After ultimately signing with Canadian-American Records, the brothers recorded "Sleep Walk" at Trinity Music, using a triple-neck Fender Stringmaster on the recording.